elenalmg/cuda_mandelbrot/README.md

     break
 ```

-If `do_something`is fast enough, all the checks and extrai `i` variable can take a noticeable toll on performance.
+If `do_something`is fast enough, all the checks and `i` incrementations can take a noticeable toll on performance.
 Now, consider the "unrolled" version:

 ```python
 def unrolled():